 Once you’ve tagged a call, you find the call later by doing a quick search.
 This categorizes information from phone calls that were previously unorganizable.
 You can put calls into groups.
 You can begin to see trends and patterns.

 Call tagging gives businesses real-time customer feedback.
-More importantly: tagging organizes real-time customer feedback.
+Also, tagging organizes real-time customer feedback.

 In short: call tagging is a next-generation way to organize and analyze the phone calls that come into your business—providing critical sales and marketing data that was previously unavailable and unusable.